puravsood/vegetable-defect-detection/README.md

 A lightweight deep learning system for **real-time classification of fresh vs. stale vegetables** using MobileNetV2, deployed on NVIDIA Jetson Nano.
 This edge-AI solution enables offline, low-latency inference for smart agriculture and automated food quality control.

-> ⚠️ **Note:** This project is still in progress and the model is not fully optimized.
+> ⚠️ **Note:** This project is still in progress.
 Current inference speed and robustness are sufficient for demonstrations but **may not be production-ready**.
 Optimization steps like TensorRT conversion, pruning, quantization, and better dataset augmentation are recommended before deployment.
 Also note that if the model lags or causes fps drops, you can remove the finetuning and train it normally for a higher number of epochs

 ---